kubernetes/enhancements/keps/sig-scheduling/3633-matchlabelkeys-to-podaffinity/README.md

 -->

-During rolling upgrades, there are two versions of Pods from the deployments in the cluster, but the inter-Pods Affinity plugin cannot understand that, and will take all Pods matching condition defined in `PodAffinityTerm` into consideration.
+During rolling upgrades, there are two versions of Pods from the deployments in the cluster, but the inter-Pods Affinity plugin cannot understand that, and will take all Pods matching conditions defined in `PodAffinityTerm` into consideration.

 It results in filtering out Nodes that actually should go to the scoring phase, or giving low scores to Nodes that should get higher scores.